-Christine van den Toorn is the Director of IRIS.
-She has over ten years of academic and professional experience in the Middle East, six of which have been spent in the Kurdistan Region of Iraq (KRI).
-She has conducted fieldwork all over the KRI, with a particular focus on disputed territories in Ninewa, Diyala and Salahddin, and has published articles and reports in leading publications like Foreign Policy, War on the Rocks, Iraq Oil Report, Inside Iraqi Politics, Daily Beast and Niqash as well as delivered talks on her research.
+Christine van den Toorn is Director of IRIS.
+She also serves as the Executive Director of External Relations and Policy for AUIS.
+She has fifteen years of academic and professional experience in the Middle East, nine of which have been spent in the Kurdistan Region of Iraq (KRI).
+She has conducted fieldwork all over the KRI, with a particular focus on disputed territories in Ninewa, Diyala and Salahddin, and has published articles and reports in leading outlets like Washington Post, Carnegie’s Sada, Foreign Policy, War on the Rocks, Iraq Oil Report, Inside Iraqi Politics, Daily Beast and Niqash as well as delivered talks on her research.
 Van den Toorn is a member of the Atlantic Council Task Force on the Future of Iraq.
 She has also conducted baseline reports and social impact assessments for international oil companies operating in the KRI and disputed territories, working with teams of student researchers from AUIS.
 She served in the United States Peace Corps in Morocco and holds an MA in Middle East History from the University of Virginia, and taught the subject at AUIS for 4 years.
 Ms. van den Toorn speaks Arabic, which she studied at Middlebury College, Georgetown University, the University of Damascus in Syria and the French Institute for Near East Studies in Damascus.
 For a list of her publications, please click here.
+Recent publications include:

 - "Was Iraq’s recent election a democratic success?
 Depends whom you ask.”
 Washington Post, June 2018

 - “Kurdistan Politics at a Crossroads” Sada, Carnegie Endowment for International Peace, March 2018

 - "Internal Divides Behind the Kurdistan Referendum” Sada, Carnegie Endowment for International Peace, December 2017